thekevinmatz/Kevins_Portfolio/README.md

 # Kevin Matz - Analyst Portfolio

-Welcome to my business and data analytics portfolio!
+Welcome to my data analytics portfolio!
 Here you can find a selection of my projects and experiences in a variety of analyses, completed through my education and through various side projects.
 Feel free to reach out if you have any questions about my work!

 ## About Me

-- 🔭 I'm currently finishing my Master of Science in Economics
+- 🔭 I just completed Master of Science in Economics
 - 🌱 I'm currently furthering my skills in SQL
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kevin-matz/) | [Email](mailto:kevinmatz@tamu.edu)
 - ⚡ Fun fact: I'm an avid musician and guitar player!